 - Hotels: Haryana has several hotels ranging from budget to luxury options.
 Some of the popular hotel chains in Haryana include Taj, Marriott, Hyatt, and Radisson.

 - Guesthouses: There are many guesthouses in Haryana that offer comfortable and affordable accommodation options.

 - Resorts: Haryana has several resorts located in scenic locations, such as the Aravali hills and the foothills of the Himalayas.
 These resorts offer a range of amenities, such as swimming pools, spas, and adventure activities.

 - Homestays: For a more authentic experience, you can opt for a homestay in Haryana.
 This allows you to stay with a local family and experience their culture and lifestyle.

 - Dharamshalas: If you are on a tight budget, you can consider staying at a dharamshala, which is a low-cost accommodation option run by religious organizations.

 It is advisable to book your accommodation in advance, especially during peak travel seasons, to avoid any last-minute hassle.

 Popular events of Haryana tourism

-Lots of tourists from the neighbouring states find this place amazing due to the unique festivals celebrated by them.
-The two days Mango festival organised by the Haryana tourism in the summer season is meant to encourage the farmers to use latest technologies for yielding more agricultures.
-The visitors fell excited to taste the varieties of displayed mangoes.
+Lots of tourists from the neighboring states find this place amazing due to the unique festivals celebrated by them.
+The two days Mango festival organized by the Haryana tourism in the summer season is meant to encourage the farmers to use the latest technologies for yielding more agriculture.
+The visitors felt excited to taste the varieties of displayed mangoes.

-The other interesting event is the Surajkund Crafts fair that continues for fourteen days.
+The other interesting event is the Surajkund Crafts fair which continues for fourteen days.
 Local talented artisans put their creations on display and thousands of people appear to enjoy the fair.
-Every year a new theme is brought in front and the fair gets decorated in the theme followed by cultural programmes and premise decorations.
+Every year a new theme is brought in front and the fair gets decorated in the theme followed by cultural programs and premise decorations.